Marc Sinden: Personal life

-Sinden is divorced from the film producer Jo Gilbert and has two children from that marriage: Hal Sinden (born 1980), video director and cinematographer and Bridie Sinden (born 1990) who is a film production coordinator.
-He is the son of actor Donald Sinden and his wife, actress Diana Mahony and the brother of actor Jeremy Sinden.
+Sinden is divorced from the film producer Jo Gilbert and has two children from that marriage, both involved in the film industry.
+He is the son of actor Donald Sinden and his wife, actress Diana Mahony and the brother of the late actor Jeremy Sinden.

-After leaving Stanbridge Earls school in 1971 aged 17, Sinden studied on the acting course at the Bristol Old Vic Theatre School from 1971–73 alongside fellow student Pete Postlethwaite.
+After leaving Stanbridge Earls school in 1971 aged 17, Sinden studied on the acting course at the Bristol Old Vic Theatre School from 1971 to 1973 alongside fellow student Pete Postlethwaite.
 Following this, he became a jeweller at H. Knowles Brown in Hampstead, London for five years.
 Marrying in 1977, he returned to acting in 1978, starting as an acting/ASM in weekly-repertory.

 Investigative journalist James Montague, writing in the July 2014 issue of Esquire magazine, claimed that Sinden spied for the British Government's Secret Intelligence Service (MI6) during the filming of Clash of Loyalties in Iraq, after being made "an offer he couldn't refuse, appealing to his duty and his pride in Queen and Country."
 In the article Sinden admitted that it was true.

 He is an atheist and secularist, a Fellow of the Zoological Society, a Liveryman of the Worshipful Company of Innholders and was awarded the Freedom of the City of London by the Lord Mayor Sir Kenneth Cork.
 He is an active supporter of Europeanism and the European Union.

 In Debrett's People of Today he lists his recreations as "exploring Provence, clay pigeon shooting and cigars" and is a member of the Noël Coward Society, the Clay Pigeon Shooting Association, Guards Polo Club and The Club at The Ivy.

 Sinden was nominated for the Cigar Smoker of the Year Award at the inaugural gala award ceremony in 2013, sponsored by The Spectator magazine and again in 2015.